 Respite Care Association of Wisconsin (RCAW) is a non-profit group contracted by the State of Wisconsin to coordinate respite care services across local and state levels.
 We do this through our Respite Care Registry.
 People can complete the Respite Care Provider Training (RCPT) and register as respite care professionals.
 In addition, family members or primary caregivers can search for respite care workers to care for their loved ones.
 Hence, they, themselves, can have a break for their self-care.

 RCAW provides training for people interested in a purposeful career as a respite care provider.
 We also offer education for family or primary caregivers who want more support in becoming better caregivers for their family or friends.
 Find out more about lifespan respite care programs:

 THE LIFESPAN RESPITE CARE ACT

-Lifespan Respite Care programs are coordinated systems of accessible, community-based respite care services for primary caregivers of children, adults, and the elderly.
-Such programs reduce duplication of effort and assist in the development of respite care infrastructures at the state and local levels.
+Lifespan Respite Care programs are coordinated systems of accessible, community-based respite care services for primary caregivers of children, adults, and older adults.
+Such programs reduce duplication of effort and assist in developing respite care infrastructures at the state and local levels.
 Once implemented, Lifespan Respite Care programs improve the delivery and quality of respite services available to families across age and disability spectrums by establishing coordinated lifespan respite systems.

 Lifespan Respite Care Programs advance the following objectives: